ahmadxgani/react-blog-frontend/README.md

 - Tailwind as inline style

 ## Important Note!
-> Run backend side before start frontend side, and ensure you has been config your environment variable
+> Run backend side first, before start frontend side.
+And ensure you has been config your environment variable